 Moccasin Bend National Archeological District 381 Moccasin Bend Road Chattanooga, TN 37405 706-866-9241 moccasinbendpark.org Located along the Tennessee River just across from downtown Chattanooga, this 750-acre park chronicles more than 12,000 years of human history, with evidence of early American Indian villages and Civil War earthworks.
 Visitors can hike the Blue Blazes Trail, a three-mile loop trail that offers views of Lookout Mountain and the Tennessee River, and a short trail along historic Brown's Ferry Federal Road, which served as a route along the Trail of Tears and as a supply line during the Civil War.

-Browns Ferry Tavern 703 Browns Ferry Road Chattanooga, TN 37419 Privately owned.
-View from street Browns Ferry Tavern was originally part of a 640-acre reservation owned by prominent Cherokee leader John Brown.
-The site included a tavern built in 1803, a large agricultural development, and a ferry crossing that connected portions of a route originally known as The Great Trading Path, later as the Public Road and the Federal Road, and today as Brown's Ferry Road.
-The road was one of the original routes for several detachments along the Trail of Tears.
-The tavern became a popular stop along the nearby wagon route that connected Nashville and the Cherokee communities in North Georgia.
-The two-story log structure is now a private residence and is listed on the National Register.
+Brown's Ferry Tavern 703 Brown's Ferry Road Chattanooga, TN 37419 Built in 1803, Brown's Ferry Tavern was originally part of a 640-acre reservation owned by prominent Cherokee leader John Brown.
+Brown operated a ferry crossing on the Tennessee River, and travelers often stopped at the cabin, which was located along an ancient trading path.
+Brown is said to have gone West at the time of the Cherokee Removal in the 1830s.
+He returned to his home in the 1840s and was apparently buried on his farm.
+The structure is listed on the Trail of Tears National Historic Trail and National Register of Historic Places.